 When you decide to conduct an intervention for a close friend or loved one suffering from alcoholism and drug dependence, steps you will likely need to take include:

 - Contact a professional interventionist to plan the process

 - Forming the intervention team

-- Make a plan, including when and where the intervention will take place, and an outline of what everybody will say.
+- Make a plan, including when and where the intervention will take place and an outline of what everybody will say.

 - Learn about the substance(s) and how substance abuse affects a person physically and psychologically, and the types of treatments available in your area

-- Consider what you will say, including specific consequences for the person if they do not accept treatment, setting boundaries that cannot be crossed.
+- Consider what you will say, including specific consequences for the person if they do not accept treatment, and setting boundaries that cannot be crossed.
 Being prepared for having a loved one refuse treatment is important so you know how to react

 - Write personal impact statements about how the addiction has negatively affected each person